Things to do in Sunny beach

 Sounds great, doesn’t it?

-8. Fishing on Arnaut dere and Poroi dam lake
+8. Fishing in Bulgarian Black Sea and Poroi dam lake

-If you’ve come to Bryastovets to enjoy the serenity and peace of staying in a private villa for rent, then you are most probably going to enjoy fishing on one of the local dam lakes – Arnaut (approximately 3kms away from the village) and Poroi (13 km) or for saltwater fishing in Bulgarian Black sea.
+If you’ve come to Bryastovets to enjoy the serenity and peace of staying in a private villa for rent, then you are most probably going to enjoy fishing on one of the local dam lakes – Poroi (13 km) or for saltwater fishing in Bulgarian Black sea.

 Aranaut dere lake is widely known for the trophy carp fishing.
 If you are looking for a way to spend some quality time in the mesmerizing Bulgarian nature than do not hesitate and prepare your fishing rods.
 In all honesty, chances to take back home the fish you’ve caught are really small, in fact, it is impossible, since the lake is meant for sports fishing.
 But the thrill and the excitement of anxious expectation to catch something are really worth it.